Louis Wyrsch: Career

 Wyrsch joined the Royal Netherlands Army as a soldier in 1814 and took part in the Battle of Waterloo.

 He joined the Dutch colonial troops in Java, Bali and Borneo in 1815.
 He was a military and civil commander on the southern and eastern coasts of Borneo (1829-1832).

 In 1832 he returned to Nidwalden where he was a bailiff between 1834 and 1840 and a major of Nidwalden's army between 1834 and 1847.

 Wyrsch was first elected Nidwalden's head of state (landammann) on 25 April 1841.
 He was reelected in 1845, 1848, 1849, 1851, 1853, 1855 and 1857.
 He was commander of the Nidwalden battalion during the Sonderbund war in 1847, a member of commission which drafted the Swiss constitution in 1849 and president of the municipality of Ennetbürgen between 1850 and 1857.

 His rapid rise in the Dutch colonial army was distinguished by his laying the foundations for Borneo's infrastructure.

 In Nidwalden, he bought the Au mill in Ennetbürgen in 1839 and earned his living as a miller.

 His moderate liberal and military experience made him politically widely accepted.

 Swiss Constitution

 He was a drafting member of the Swiss Constitution.

 The Swiss Constitution was created by Ulrich Ochsenbein who headed it along with the following other members: Jonas Furrer, Jakob Robert Steiger, Franz Jauch, Melchior Diethelm, Alois Michel, Caspar Jenny-Becker, Franz Müller, Jean-François Marcellin Bussard, Josef Munzinger, Johann Georg Fürstenberger, later Felix Sarasin, Karl Spitteler, Johann Georg Böschenstein, Johann Konrad Oertli, Wilhelm Matthias Näff, Raget Abys, Friedrich Frey-Herosé, Johann Konrad Kern, Giacomo Luvini-Perseghini, Henri Druey, Maurice Barman, later Franz Kaspar Zen Ruffinen and Louis Rilliet.

 He was made knight 4th class of the Military Order of William of the Netherlands on 21 October 1832.

-Death
+Personal life

+In 1824, Wyrsch married Johanna van den Berg (who went by Silla in Malay), a woman of Java, Malaysia.
+She stayed in the Dutch Indies while he returned to Nidwalden, Switzerland in 1832 with two of the eldest children from that relationship.